freddiejbawden/notes/exc/zookeeper.md

 >
 > An operation is linearizable if it given two operations S and T, the order of the operations; a, b, c is the same in S as it is in T. In the context of writing, this means that write a, will occur after b, after c _always_.

+### Implementation

+Zookeeper runs a set of servers, with a leader.
+The leader is elected and maintained for several seconds.
+It uses a state machine replication to tolerate faults.

+A zoo keeper node is stored in memory and logged to disk.

+A client connects to a Zookeeper node, this replica serves all read operations locally.
+If the client wants to write, the replica passes the request to the master.
+Which propagates it to the other replicas.; the leader serializes the operation and will ack it when a majority have completed the write.

+> _Aside_: 2-Phase-Commit
+>
+> 2PC are used when transactions need to be carried out reliably in a leader-participant protocol.
+>
+> The leader first sends a "prepare" message to all participants.
+The participants then try and log the write transaction and reply with an acknowledgement.
+When the leader has recieved a threshold number of acks, it will send a commit message to tell the paritipants to apply the changes.

 ### Example

 A system comprised of a number of processes electes a leader to command  worker processes.
 When a new leader takes charge it must change a large amount of configuration parameters in all the worker processes and itself.
 For this we want:

 * The workers to use the configuration that is being changed
 * If the leader dies, we do not want teh processes to use the partial configuration.